slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img style="max-width:420px" src="../images/jira-widget.png" />

-A Widget displays external data within Asana.
-The contents of a Widget may change, but the overall format stays consistent across apps.
+A Widget is a card that is used to show data about an external resource.
+Currently, Widgets appear inside of tasks.
+While the contents of a Widget may change, but the overall format stays consistent across apps.
 Apps can control what layout they prefer by supplying their preferred `template`.
 You can see the available templates in the *Enumerated Values* section of [response schema](/docs/widget-metadata).